awesomemotive/easy-digital-downloads/readme.txt

 * Customizable purchase receipts
 * Earnings and sales charts
 * Detailed purchase and file download logs
+* Data export options for CSV and PDF
 * Extensible with many [add-ons](http://easydigitaldownloads.com/extensions/)
 * Developer friendly with dozens of actions and filters